 Church Planter / Pastor - Manchay, Peru

-Joel has planted and now pastors New Life Baptist Church in a very poor area of Lima called Manchay, and he is currently beginning a new church plant in a nearby town.
+Joel has planted and now pastors New Life Baptist Church in a very poor area of Lima called Manchay and is currently beginning a new church plant in a nearby town.

 I was born in December of 1971 in the mountain town of Carhuamayo, Junin, Peru.
 I am the oldest boy in a family of six children.
 My mother was saved when I was small and always sought to instruct us in the ways of Christ.
-My father was drunk most of the time, and because of his bad habit of drinking, he lost a good job and left us in poverty.
-My mother, sister, and I went out almost daily to sell what we could to be able to put a meal on the table each day.
+My father was drunk most of the time and because of his bad habit of drinking, lost a good job and left us in poverty.
+My mother, sister, and I went out almost daily to sell what we could to be able to put a meal on the table.

 My family had already been in Lima for a few months and my dad had found a job as the caretaker of a Baptist church.
-I went to visit him and the missionary's wife at the church offered me a two week job at their house, cleaning and preparing it for them to move in.
+I went to visit him, and the missionary's wife of the church offered me a two-week job at their house, cleaning and preparing it for them to move in.
 I accepted, and since they needed more help, I stayed for four years working with them.

 I began training to be a teacher and taught 3 years in a Christian school as preparation for the ministry.
 In May of 1998 my wife and I were married, and in March of 1999 we heard of a mission work that had been started the previous year by a missionary.
-The work was left with another national, but had been totally abandoned.
-We were asked to help, and although there were reports of many being saved in the opening evangelistic campaign the previous year, when we got there we found absolutely nothing.
-Another missionary lady helped us and we started with about 5 children coming regularly.
+The work was left with another national but had been totally abandoned, so we were asked to help.
+Although there were reports of many being saved in the opening evangelistic campaign the previous year, when we got there, we found absolutely nothing.
+Another missionary lady helped us, and we started with about 5 children coming regularly.

 In August, God began to send some adults, and a couple had already been saved.
 Slowly God began to build His church there, convicting sinners and by His grace saving some.
 In February 2001 we organized the church with 11 members, and since then the church has continued to grow.
-The ministries the church is involved in are children's, men's and ladies' Bible studies, children's Bible club, disicpleship studies, etc.
+The ministries in which the church is involved are children's, men's, and ladies' Bible studies; children's Bible club; and discipleship studies.